 MFin(INSEAD) MFin(UTS) BCom(UNSW)

-Previously Tanya was the Head of Macquarie Securities Group’s (the institutional equities broking arm of Macquarie Group) Australian Macro research teams and is an Executive Director of Research for the Securities division of Macquarie Group Ltd. Tanya’s focus was on portfolio and stock strategy for the Australian equity market joining Macquarie in 2004.
+Previously Tanya was the Head of Macquarie Securities Group’s (the institutional equities broking arm of Macquarie Group) Australian Macro research teams and was an Executive Director of Research for the Securities division of Macquarie Group Ltd. Tanya’s focus was on portfolio and stock strategy for the Australian equity market joining Macquarie in 2004 advising institutional investors globally.

-Tanya has over 20 years experience both in equities research and funds management and as investment analyst, and was a highly regarded/rated analyst by both domestic & international institutional investors.
-She holds BComm Economic (Hons) from University of NSW, a Masters of Finance from University of Technology Sydney and a Masters of Finance from the international business school INSEAD.
+Tanya has over 20 years experience in both equities research and funds management, as investment analyst, portfolio manager as well as heading up the overall Australian macro and strategy research team at Macquarie Group.
+She is a highly regarded/rated analyst by both domestic & international institutional investors and was consistently the most highly voted Equity Strategist in the Australian market.
+She holds BComm Economic (Hons) from University of NSW, a Masters of Finance from University of Technology Sydney, and a Masters of Finance from the international business school INSEAD.
 Tanya was also recognised in 2008 by the Australian CFO magazine as Equity Analyst of the Year.
-Her passion for the integrity of financial reporting is expressed through her support of the Australian Corporate Reporting Users Forum (ACRUF) an analyst and investor group which conducts an active dialogue with accounting standard setters globally and was appointed to the Capital Markets Advisory Committee (CMAC) a body established to provide user advice to the International Accounting Standards Board (IASB).

 John-Henry Eversgerd is the leader of PPB Advisory’s valuation and dispute practice in Sydney.
 As a Chartered Financial Analyst charterholder with a Masters of Business Administration, he has specialised in valuations and financial analysis for over 20 years and has been a leader in wide range of matters including providing independent expert evidence in commercial disputes and performing detailed valuations for tax, M&A, financial reporting and strategic purposes.